Jameela Siddiqi

-Jameela Siddiqi is a London-based British novelist, journalist.
+Jameela Siddiqi is a London-based British novelist and journalist.
 She is a broadcaster, linguist and specialist in Indian classical music and poetry.
 Siddiqi is the author of post-colonial fiction dealing with themes of expulsion, migration identity and exile.
 She is also known for her work in the devotional music of Hindus, Muslims and Sikhs.

 Early life

 Siddiqi was born to Indian parents in Mombasa, Kenya with the family moving to Kampala, Uganda in 1957 where she attended the Aga Khan School.
 At Independence from Britain in 1962, her family became Ugandan citizens and in 1967 moved to Jinja where she completed her secondary schooling at the Muljibhai Madhvani Girls' School.

 She was an undergraduate at Kampala's Makerere University, reading history and political science, when the military dictator Idi Amin expelled all Indians from the country in 1972.
 She arrived in Britain as a refugee, and completed her studies at the London School of Economics and Political Science.

 She was president of London University's Student Union Council for Canterbury Hall (1973–74) and a cultural officer of the Asian Students' Society (1974–75).
 She worked part-time on a number of television drama productions while a student.